rskupnik/rskupnik.github.io/_drafts/dependency-injection-in-pet-project-dagger2.md

 }
 ```

-Running the code should run without any problems and work as intended:
+Running the code should run without any problems and work as intended (again, you might need to run `mvn clean install` first to let Dagger generate the code):

 ```
 Hello World!